Smart Grid: Powering a Decarbonized Future Together

 - Gain expert insight on the future of energy.

-If your goals are enhanced knowledge and cross-border collaboration that deliver decarbonization, register now.
+If your goals are enhanced knowledge and cross-border collaboration that deliver decarbonization, get your invite now.

 Plenary: Challenges for Powering a Decarbonized Smart Grid